AgoraIO/agora_doc_source/cn/RTC/Guide/token.md

         role: "host"
     };

-    // Fetch a token from the Golang server function fetchToken(uid, channelName, tokenRole) {
+    // Fetch a token from the Golang server. function fetchToken(uid, channelName, tokenRole) {

         return new Promise(function (resolve) {